rauleflores/Sprint-Challenge--Advanced-CSS/README.md

 4. How would you describe preprocessing to someone new to CSS?
-    Preprocessing is a way to
+    Preprocessing is a way to make wrting CSS more streamlined.
+With variables and mixins a developer can write less code.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?